UniMath/agda-unimath/src/category-theory/wide-subprecategories.lagda.md

     is-prop-is-closed-under-composition-subtype-hom-wide-Precategory
 ```

-### The predicate on a subtype of the hom-sets of being a wide subprecategory
+### The predicate on subtypes of hom-sets of being a wide subprecategory

 ```agda
 module _